All Episodes

 Individuals who suffer them will not be denied or marginalized or vilified or gaslighted.

-And we will learn everything that we can about them so that we can improve the safety of these products.
+It will be welcome and we will learn everything that we can about them so that we can improve the safety of these products.

 dave rubin

-Here is big pharma sellout, useless socialist who's never accomplished anything in his life other than becoming a millionaire with three houses, Bernie Sanders.
+Here is Big Pharma Sellout, useless socialist who's never accomplished anything in his life other than becoming a millionaire with three houses, Bernie Sanders.

 bernie sanders

-Uh, let me be as clear as I can be.
+Let me be as clear as I can be.

 We are now witnessing a full-blown war on science, on public health, and on truth itself.